TomTomRixRix/FreeDesktopAnalysis/README.md

 To get the current data from the [UCL API](https://uclapi.com) you can use `python requestcsv.py` which will return a `desktops.csv` file.
 Note that you have to place a UCL API token in the code.

 ## Data
 The data comes from [UCL API](https://uclapi.com).
-It is stored in a csv file and read into the Java program.
+It is stored in a csv file and read into the Java programme.
 The [desktops.csv](desktops.csv) gives an example of how the data is structured.
 One example entry is shown here:

 ```
 Basement-B115A,51.5241,-0.1346,Cruciform Building,Gower Street,WC1E 6BT,17,22